ajahne/blog/_posts/2017-10-24-javascript-functions-part-2.md

 ### Conclusion
 Phew, not so bad, right?
 Right!
 In this post we have defined _call_ and _apply_, provided examples that show how to use each method, and outlined key benefits.
-By using _call_ and _apply_ we can resuse an object's methods, simplify function calls, and borrow constructors to create "class" based design.
+By using _call_ and _apply_ we can reuse an object's methods, simplify function calls, and borrow constructors to create "class" based design.
 How might you be able to utilize call and apply in your programs?

 ### Additional Resources
 - Great definitions with examples from Mozilla on [call](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call), [apply](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply), and [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind)